Sealants

 Sealant placements are quick and easy to do!
 The first step is to completely dry your teeth.
 Drying the tooth will ensure that the sealant will stick.
 If the tooth gets wet, there is a possibility that it will fall off sooner than later.
 Then an etching gel is applied to allow for the material to adhere to the tooth.
 The gel is only used for a few seconds and then washed off.
 Finally, we place the sealant in each pit and fissure and then cure it with a blue light.

 The entire process is quick and painless!
-No numbing required!!!!
+No numbing is required!!!!

 What Happens if the Sealants Fall Off?